nihil-momenti/gp/report/implementation.rst

 This will then be saved into an environment variable that will be added to the required classes via meta-programing.

-The individual algorithms will be stored as a tree, to run the code this tree can be flattened by each node containing a representation of the basic code for the node, this representation will then have each child node be substituted in recursively down the tree till just a single string representing the function is returned.
+The individual algorithms will be stored as a tree, with each node containing a representation of the basic code for the node.
+To run the algorithm the tree can be flattened by with each node's textual representation having the children nodes substituted in recursively till just a single string representing the function is returned.
 This string can then simply be eval-ed by Ruby and the output checked against the fitness function.

+The population can be stored as a simple array of the individuals contained, Ruby array's come with a ``sample`` method that will easily allow a random subset of the population to be gathered for use in a tournament.

+Algorithms will also have support for the basic operations such as *mutation* and *crossover* added.
+Another operation yet to be described that will be supported is *simplification*, this will take an existing algorithm and simplify any constant parts of the algorithm.
+The random mutation and crossover regularly creates bits of code like ``if (false) then (1 - (4 * 8)) else (4 + (9
+- ((12 - 6) / 6))) end``, this can very easily be simplified down to just
+``12``.

 Solution
 --------